 CARBON MONOXIDE: The alarm/voice pattern is four short alarm beeps followed by the verbal warning message "WARNING!
 CARBON MONOXIDE!".
-This continues until the unit is reset or the CO is eliminated.
-While powered by battery only, after four minutes the alarm/voice pattern will sound once every minute.
+This continues until the unit is reset or the CO is eliminated and after four minutes the alarm/voice pattern will sound once every minute.
 The red Light Emitting Diode (LED) light will flash while in alarm/voice mode.

-LOW BATTERY: When the batteries are low and need replacing the red LED light will flash and the unit will "chirp" one time, followed by the warning message "LOW BATTERY."
-This cycle will occur once every minute and will continue for at least seven days.
-Under battery power, the "LOW BATTERY" voice only occurs once every 15 minutes.
+LOW BATTERY: When the batteries are low and need replacing, the red LED light will flash and the unit will "chirp" once every 60 seconds for at least 7 days.
+The "LOW BATTERY" voice only occurs once every 15 minutes.

-- Voice Message System that alerts user to the following conditions: - -Only for smoke alarm Hush

-System announces "HUSH MODE ACTIVATED" when the unit is first put into HUSH Mode.

-- Only for smoke alarm Hush - System announces "HUSH MODE CANCELLED" when unit resumes normal operation after Hush Mode has been cancelled. - Only if button is pushed - System announces "CARBON MONOXIDE PREVIOUSLY DETECTED" when the unit has detected CO concentrations of 100 ppm or higher. - System announces "PUSH TEST BUTTON" when the unit is powered up, reminding user to activate the Test Button. - End of Life Hush.
-At end of product life, the button can be pushed to silence the end of life "chirp" for approximately 3 days at a time, for a maximum of 30 days life extension. - One "chirp" every 30 seconds coupled with a green LED flash twice a second is an indication that the alarm is malfunctioning.
-If this occurs call the Product Support Line at 1-800-880-6788. - Test/Reset button performs functions.(See page 15). - HUSH Control Feature that silences the unit during nuisance alarm situations (see pages 16-17). - Peak Level Memory Feature which alerts user when the unit has detected CO concentrations of 100 ppm or greater (see page 17). - Alarm Memory Feature that gives visual indication when an alarm has sensed a hazardous condition - Green and red LED lights that indicate normal operation and alarm status (see page 18 for details). - Tamper Resist Feature that deters children and others from removing the alarm (see page 19). - Battery reminder flag that prohibits installation when batteries are not present.
+- Voice Message System that alerts user to the following conditions: - Only for smoke alarm Hush - System announces "HUSH MODE ACTIVATED" when the unit is first put into HUSH Mode. - Only for smoke alarm Hush - System announces "HUSH MODE CANCELLED" when unit resumes normal operation after Hush Mode has been cancelled - Only if button is pushed - System announces "CARBON MONOXIDE PREVIOUSLY DETECTED" when the unit has detected CO concentrations of 100 ppm or higher. - System announces "PUSH TEST BUTTON" when the unit is powered up, reminding user to activate the Test Button. - End of Life Hush.
+At end of product life, the button can be pushed to silence the end of life "chirp" for approximately 3 days at a time, for a maximum of 30 days life extension. - One "chirp" every 30 seconds is an indication that the alarm is malfunctioning.
+If this occurs call the Product Support Line at 1-800-880-6788. - Test/Reset button performs functions.
+(See page 13). - HUSH Control Feature that silences the unit during nuisance alarm situations (see pages 13-14). - Peak Level Memory Feature which alerts user when the unit has detected CO concentrations of 100 ppm or greater (see page 14). - Alarm Memory Feature that gives visual indication when an alarm has sensed a hazardous condition. - Green and red LED lights that indicate normal operation and alarm status (see page 15 for details). - Tamper Resist Feature that deters children and others from removing the alarm (see pages 15-16). - Battery reminder flag that prohibits installation when batteries are not present.